 3/4 C peanut butter chips (in the baking aisle)

-3/4 C chopped peanut butter cups (about 6 PB cups)
+3/4 C coarsely chopped peanut butter cups (about 6 regular sized PB cups)

 Preheat oven to 350 and line cookie sheets with parchment paper.
 Cream together butter and sugars.
 Beat in egg, peanut butter, and vanilla extract until smooth.
-Mix in baking powder and flour, being careful not to over mix.
-Stir in peanut butter chips and peanut butter cups.
+Mix in baking soda and flour, being careful not to over mix.
+Stir in peanut butter chips, peanut butter cups, and the 1/4 C Reese's Pieces.

 Form dough into walnut sized balls and place 1 1/2 inches apart on cookie sheets.
-Bake until lightly golden and set, about 8 to 10 minutes.
+Press 5 Reese's Pieces into the top of each cookie dough ball and very gently flatten with your palm to help the candy stick.
+Bake until lightly golden and set, about 8 to 12 minutes, depending on your oven.
 Let cool on cookie sheets for 10 minutes, then finish cooling on a wire rack.